 EMPOWERING YOU: INFORMATION & ASSISTANCE

-Beginning in November, foot care appointments will be available.
-Registered Nurse, Sarah Andrew, provides foot health and shoe assessments, nail trimming, nail and callus reduction, nail shaping, foot cleaning and referrals to a podiatrist if needed.
+Mt.
+Si Senior Center's very popular foot care clinic is back!
+Registered Nurse, Sarah Andrew, will provide foot health and shoe assessments, nail trimming, nail and callus reduction, nail shaping, foot cleaning and referrals to a podiatrist if needed.
 Your visit ends with a gentle and relaxing foot massage to promote circulation and lymphatic drainage.
 See the front desk to make your appointment.

 Senior Advocate Services

 Mt.
 Si Senior Center's Senior Advocate is available to assist you with questions about social security, senior housing, Medicare/Medicaid or help you connect with other senior services and resources.
 Please call Mt.
 Si Senior Center at 425-888-3434 to make an appointment.

 Snoqualmie Valley Hospital (SVH) provides convenient care to people who are on blood-thinning medications or who require blood work.
 You must be registered with SVH.
 Please call 425-831-2379 for an appointment.
 Appointments required.

 The older you are, the more likely you are to have high blood pressure.
 Our local Eastside Fire & Rescue perform blood pressure checks weekly unless they have been called to an emergency.

 Tu 4/6 9:00 AM - 10:00 AM Insurance Call Adrian Walsh of Priority Footware at 206-708-0927 to see if you qualify for shoes and custom inserts under your Medicare/Medicaid plan.
 He offers on-site fitting and delivery.